 Fees for Endowment Administration and Management and Enhancement of Philanthropy to Support University Missions

-Each University of Texas System institution is charged with raising private sector contributions for the establishment of endowments to fulfill the mission and goals of the institution.
-Endowments are designated for student scholarships and fellowships, faculty and administrative support, and for programmatic purposes.
-Administration and management of the endowments are the joint responsibility of the U. T. System and each institution.
-The U. T. System and System institutions must devote adequate resources to assure appropriate accounting and use of endowment funds.
+Sec.
+1 Background.
+Each University of Texas institution is charged with raising private sector philanthropic contributions for the establishment of Endowments and other funds to fulfill the educational, research, and clinical missions and goals of the institution.
+Endowments are designated for student scholarships and fellowships, faculty and research support, and for programmatic purposes.
+Administration and management of the Endowments are the joint responsibility of the U. T. System Administration and each institution.
+They must devote adequate resources to assure appropriate accounting and use of Endowment funds.
 In addition, high-quality, effective compliance programs are of fundamental importance and represent an ongoing fiduciary responsibility of System Administration and each institution.

 Endowment – funds that typically have certain donor imposed restrictions placed upon the principal and/or the funds available for distribution (e.g., income and/or gains).